 While this post is filled with all the information (and map) you need to help you plan your own self-guided street art tour, if you’re really interested in the artists and meaning behind each mural, it’s best to go on a tour with a knowledgeable guide.

-This street art tour is the best, including the best murals along with visits to art galleries you wouldn’t see otherwise.
-It will give you a look into the city’s underground art scene.
+- This street art tour includes the best murals in popular neighborhoods like Palermo and Colegiales, along with visits to art galleries you wouldn’t see otherwise.
+It is one of the highest rated tours available.

 Calle Lanín, Barracas